BeiningBogen/iOS-Kristiania/Lesson03/README.md

 # Protocols

-* Same as interface in Java and other languages
+* Similar to an interface in Java and other languages
 * Defines a set of methods, properties, class methods, operators, and subscripts that fit a particular functionality
 * Contains no implementation code